financial support, performance opportunities, and artist networking

 Members do not need to pay to be a part of the programme, and receive 70% of box office income, as well as marketing and staffing support.
 They are welcome to apply for additional ACE funding to support their performance.

 As a member-led programme, we are keen to enter a discussion about every idea, and aim to support as many artists as we can, currently 10 nights per year.
-You can get in touch about Future Fridays whenever you like – the programme is facilitated by Marketing and Programme Coordinator, Es Morgan, in collaboration with Director, Daniel Pitt.
+The next deadline for applications is 10am, Monday 6th January.
+The programme is facilitated by Marketing and Programme Coordinator, Es Morgan, in collaboration with Director, Daniel Pitt.

 Coffee Mornings are a way in which dance/performance makers and doers can talk about the relationships between issues of production, public policy and the politics of the cultural industries and the artwork that they are making and doing.
 Each Coffee Morning has a different theme or conversation point, and is led by a different artist or group.
 The events are free and open to all artists.